Staffing under Taylor's Law: A Unifying Framework for Bridging Square-root and Linear Safety Rules: Case Study: NYC 311 Call Center with Non-stationary Arrival Data

-The NYC 311 Call Center is a large-scale service system providing 24/7 public access to non-emergency government services and information in New York City.
-Its phone call arrival data is publicly available, with each record containing seven attributes: a unique identifier (UNIQUE\_ID); the date (CALENDAR\_DATE) and time (TIME) the call was received; the associated agency (AGENCY\_NAME), such as Department of Finance or Metropolitan Transportation Authority; the inquiry topic (INQUIRY\_NAME) used to resolve the user's inquiry; a brief description of the topic (BRIEF\_DESCRIPTION); and the call resolution method (CALL\_RESOLUTION), such as ``Information Provided'' or ``Caller Hung Up.''

-To illustrate, consider a call received on August 31, 2017, at 11:43:09 AM with ID 125728858.
-The inquiry topic was ``Status of a Birth Certificate Order,'' and the associated agency was the Department of Health and Mental Hygiene.
-The caller requested ``the status of a birth certificate order,'' and the call was resolved by ``Transfer to City Agency.''

-We analyze phone call arrival timestamps from 2017, excluding weekends, public holidays, and the months of June and December due to their distinct arrival patterns.
+In the following subsections, we analyze phone call arrival timestamps from NYC 311 call center in 2017, excluding weekends, public holidays, and the months of June and December due to their distinct arrival patterns.
 Our analysis uses two datasets from 2017: \begin{itemize}[noitemsep] \item Training dataset: January through May (92 business days). \item Test dataset: July through November (96 business days). \end{itemize} Figure~\ref{fig:time-of-day} shows the daily arrival pattern from July through November, which is similar to the pattern observed from January through May.
 We use the January--May dataset for model estimation and the July--November dataset to evaluate staffing rules.

 However, these datasets do not contain durations of each phone call.
 Hence, we examine two service time distributions: log-normal and gamma, which represent heavy-tailed and light-tailed distributions, respectively.
 Empirical studies suggest service times in various service systems, including call centers \citep{Brown} and hospitals \citep{StrumMayVargas00}, can be well modeled by log-normal distributions.
 We mainly focus on log-normal service times and present results for gamma service times in Appendix~\ref{sec:additional-exp}.